 Major in Music Education - Bachelor of Science Degree

 Students majoring in Music Education are required to complete the courses listed under the requirements tab, the Music Education Professional Core Courses and the Core Curriculum.
+Curricular requirements may be revised due to changes in state licensure requirements, and therefore, students should work with their adviser to ensure they ae following the correct program plan.
 Students choose either the Instrumental Music Education Concentration or the Vocal-General Music Education Concentration.
 Students will also complete a criminal background check as required by the school system in which the internship is located prior to entry into the capstone internship.

-Successful completion of the program enables students to apply to the Maryland State Department of Education for certification to teach Music at the PreK-12 level in Maryland and other states.
-Certification requires admission to the Music Education Program, successful completion of courses and requirements in the Music Education degree program, meeting the Basic Skills Assessment Requirement, and passing the edTPA Pedagogy Assessment and Praxis II Content exam.
+Successful completion of the program enables students to apply to the Maryland State Department of Education for licensure to teach Music at the PreK-12 level in Maryland.
+Licensure requires successful completion of courses and requirements in the Music Education degree program as well as Maryland State Department of Education licensure requirements.

 Requirements for Admission to the Music Education Program